Asymptotics of the principal eigenvalue of a linear elliptic operator with large advection

-All the aforementioned results apply to any dimension case (i.e., $N\geq1$).
-As far as the dimension $N=1$ is concerned, by allowing the advection function $m$ to have natural kinds of degeneracy, we can give a complete description of the limiting behavior of the principal eigenvalue of the associated eigenvalue problem (i.e., \eqref{p} in Section 3); our results exhaust all parameter ranges of the boundary conditions and thus complement those in \cite{PZ2018}.
-See Section 3 for the precise details.
-We want to stress that the trace inequality given by Lemma \ref{lemma-trace} is also crucial in yielding the results of the one-dimensional problem \eqref{p}.
-We also note that the principal eigenvalue of the periodic eigenvalue problem \eqref{eq:periodic} with $N=1$ and the degenerate function $m$ was treated in \cite{PZ2018}; see Theorem 2.13 there.
+All of the aforementioned results apply to any dimension ($N\geq1$).
+For the one-dimensional case ($N=1$), we are able to give a complete description of the limiting behavior of the principal eigenvalue of the associated eigenvalue problem (i.e., \eqref{p} in Section 4), by allowing the advection function $m$ to have natural kinds of degeneracy.
+Our results exhaust all parameter ranges of the boundary conditions and thus complement those in \cite{PZ2018}.
+See Section 4 for precise details.
+We want to stress that Lemma \ref{lemma-trace}, which provides a trace inequality, is also crucial in yielding the results of the one-dimensional problem \eqref{p}.
+Additionally, we note that the principal eigenvalue of the periodic eigenvalue problem \eqref{eq:periodic} with $N=1$ and the degenerate function $m$ was treated in \cite{PZ2018}; see Theorem 2.13 there.

 The rest of our paper is organized as follows.
-In Section 2, we will give the proofs of Theorem \ref{nonnegative}-\ref{degenerate}.
-In Section 3, we will consider the one-dimensional problem and obtain a complete characterization of the asymptotic behavior of the principal eigenvalue, and some typical examples will also be used to demonstrate the impact of boundary conditions and the degeneracy of $m$.
+In Section 3, we will give the proofs of Theorem \ref{nonnegative}-\ref{degenerate}.
+In Section 4, we will consider the one-dimensional problem and obtain a complete characterization of the asymptotic behavior of the principal eigenvalue, and some typical examples will also be used to demonstrate the impact of boundary conditions and the degeneracy of $m$.